minhealthnz/nz-covid-data/README.md

 Thank you for your understanding during this interim period.
 We will provide a replacement API incorporating 5 to 11-year-old data once the rollout is further advanced.

+## COVID-19 Locations of Interest

+The `locations-of-interest` folder contains machine readable and geocoded locations of interest for COVID-19 outbreaks in New Zealand.

+Please refer to the official [Ministry of Health website's locations of interest](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-health-advice-public/contact-tracing-covid-19/covid-19-contact-tracing-locations-interest) for the most up to date list of locations.